Every time I have an MRI, I fill out the same safety form again. The form never changes, no matter how many times I fill it in.

 Normally at this point I am wearing only a hospital gown (or if I get lucky, scrubs).
 This time, I got to remain clothed, take my time and really look at what else is in the room with the MRI machine.

-My scans are always of my brain, and this is the head holder they use to keep my head still (although normally I’m lying down).
+My scales are normally of my brain, and this is the headpiece used to hold my head in place.

 It gets cold in there...
 Particularly when you are only wearing a hospital gown.
 Say yes to the blanket.
 Always.

-And my partner Jay checking me out in the MRI machine.
+And my partner Jay checking me out in the machine.